 Rachael studies thermal physiology and behaviour in zebrafish.

 Mette investigates the effects of temperature on fish behaviour and pace-of-life syndrome.

 Jeff will join the lab in 2017 to work on the effects of environmental stressors on marine organisms.

 Gunnar Dresler – MSc student

-Gunnar is doing a two-year project on the thermal physiology of zebrafish.
+Gunnar is doing a two-year project on the thermal physiology and plasticity of wild-caught zebrafish.

 Andreas Ekström, PhD candidate

 Andreas studies thermal physiology in fish.
 Jutfelt is co-supervising.

 Laura Vossen, PhD candidate

 Her project explores how neurophysiology and behaviour is affected by environmental factors in fish.
 Jutfelt is co-supervising.